KelvCodes/KelvCodes/README.md

 ## 🔍 About Me

 - 🌟 Turning complex ideas into functional, elegant web applications is my superpower.
-- 💻 Proficient in both frontend and backend development with a flair for design.
+- 💻 Proficient in both frontend with a flair for design.
 - 🎯 Goal: To collaborate on innovative projects that impact lives positively.
 - 🎮 Fun Fact: When I’m not coding, I’m either gaming, experimenting with recipes, or catching up on sci-fi movies.